Oliver Nugent

-Military career
+Early life and military career

+Officers, many of whom later became generals, at the Staff College, Camberley, in 1897.
+Captain Nugent is sat in the second row, fourth from the left.

 He was the son of Major General St George Nugent and Emily, daughter of the Right Honourable Edward Litton, who was a senior Irish judge and MP for Coleraine at Westminster.

 Nugent was educated at Harrow and Sandhurst before joining the British Army when he was commissioned into the Royal Munster Fusiliers as a lieutenant on 29 July 1882.
 Transferring in April 1883 to the King's Royal Rifle Corps (KRRC), he was promoted to captain on 15 October 1890 and served in the Hazara, Miranzai (where he was mentioned in dispatches) and Chitral expeditions, being mentioned in dispatches again and later being awarded the Distinguished Service Order (DSO) in January 1896.

 He attended the Staff College, Camberley from 1897 to 1898.
 Promoted to major on 21 October 1899, he then served in the Second Boer War where he was wounded and taken prisoner at the battle of Talana Hill.

 After his return to the United Kingdom he was, in October 1902, appointed deputy assistant quartermaster general to the 3rd Army Corps, stationed in Ireland.
 In October 1906, after being promoted to lieutenant colonel, he became commanding officer (CO) of the 4th Battalion, KRRC, at the time stationed at Colchester.

 He commanded the battalion for the next four years, during which time, in June 1909, he was promoted to brevet colonel and appointed as a personal aide-de-camp to King George VII, taking over from Major General Hubert Hamilton.
 In mid-October 1910 he relinquished command of the battalion and was placed on half-pay and promoted to colonel.
 He remained on half-pay until January 1911 when he was placed in command of the Hampshire Brigade, a Territorial Force (TF) formation.
 He commanded the brigade until February 1914 when he once again went on half-pay.

+First World War

+King George V reviews the 36th (Ulster) Division at Aldershot, 30 September 1915.
+Lord Kitchener rides in the centre of the three riders behind him, with Major General Nugent, GOC 36th Division, to Kitchener's right.